 According to information from the U.S. Department of Transportation’s Bureau of Transportation Statisticsmotorcycle ownership has been leaning toward an older crowd lately.
 This data has prompted companies like Harley-Davidson to rebrand themselves to focus more on younger people and women.

-They will also be monitoring more of the roads that come in and out of the Weirs Beach area because that’s where some of the worst accidents have taken place.
+They will also monitor more of the roads that come in and out of the Weirs Beach area because that’s where some of the worst accidents have occurred and for road safety, you must need a helmet to protect our self.

 Bike Week is not just a tradition of New Hampshire; it’s really an opportunity to showcase who the people of the area are.